-Our results reveal that an increase in H_2 pressure correlates to an increase in NN1 from 7.5 to 8.8, which indicates a structural change in the NPs as H adsorption increases.
+Our results reveal that an increase in H2 pressure correlates to an increase in Pt-Pt 1st NN from 7.5 to 8.8, which indicates a structural change in the NPs as the coverage of H increases.
 A significant change in Pt-Pt coordination number occurs between 16 and 21 bar, indicating a possible abrupt structural change at this pressure.
-The Pt-Pt 1st nearest neighbor distance shows a slight increase with H_2 pressure up to 21 bar, at which point it drops.
-Pt-O CN decreases with increasing hydrogen pressure, indicating that Pt-O bonds between the metal and the hydroxylated Al_2O_3 support are broken.
-The increase in Pt-Pt CN and bond distance, together with a concomitant decrease in the Pt-O CN, suggest that the NPs are restructured from their original 2D bilayer shape, modeled by our shape analysis,^[6a, 14] to a more 3D-like structure upon hydrogen adsorption.
+The Pt-Pt 1st NN distance exhibits a slight increase with H2 pressure up to 21 bar, at which point it drops.
+The Pt-O 1st coordination number decreases with increasing hydrogen pressure, indicating that Pt-O bonds between the metal and the hydroxylated $\mathsf{Al}2\mathsf{O}3$ support are broken.
+The increase in Pt-Pt coordination number and bond length, together with a concomitant decrease in the Pt-O coordination number, suggest that the NPs are restructured from their original 2D bilayer shape, modeled by our shape analysis,^[6a, 14] to a more 3D-like structure upon hydrogen adsorption.

 Previous theoretical studies have predicted hydrogen-induced morphological changes in subnanometer Pt NPs.
-For example, calculations by Mager-Maury et al.^[6c] on Pt13 clusters supported on γ -Al2O3 revealed that they are stabilized in a 2D biplanar configuration at low hydrogen coverage due to strong metal-support interactions.
-However, at coverages above ~1.5 H/Pt, these NPs are transformed to a 3D cubocahedral shape due to a weakening of the metalsupport interaction by the adsorbed H, which is believed to accumulate at the NP/support interface and to contribute to NP/support bond breaking.
-A transformation from 2D to 3D shape would explain the increasing Pt-Pt CN with increasing H2 pressure seen in this study, and also the drop in Pt-O CN as bonds between metal and support are broken.
-It should be, however, noted in Fig. 4(a) that the calculations in Ref.
-[6c] showed a roughly constant cuboctahedral shape for the high H/Pt coverages used in our study, since their Pt13 NPs have already undergone a shape transformation from biplanar to cuboctahedral shape.
-It is plausible that their smaller Pt{13} NPs are more susceptible to shape transformation at lower H coverages due to their smaller size.
-Sintering could be another possible explanation for the increase in the Pt-Pt CN.
-Room temperature Ostwald ripening has been reported for Pd nanoclusters upon exposure to hydrogen, which was explained by the formation of Pd hydride.^[17] Subsurface absorption of hydrogen would result in a decrease in Pt-Pt coordination numbers, which was not observed in this study.
-Therefore, room temperature NP growth is not likely to occur in our samples, since they were also already pre-annealed in H2 at much higher temperature (375°C) without any evidence of sintering.^[14b] While our results show no evidence for subsurface hydrogen, surface hydride species may still form on our NPs.
-While Pt NPs are not known to form hydrides, Hakamada et al. ^[18] reported that nanoporous Pt could form hydride species under lattice strain. ^[18] In addition, theoretical studies predict the formation of Pt hydrides on nanoparticles at high H coverage.^[6c, 11b]
+For example, calculations by Mager-Maury et al.^[6c] on Pt13 clusters supported on γ -Al2O3 revealed that they are stabilized in a 2D biplanar configuration at low hydrogen coverage caused by strong metal-support interactions.
+However, at coverages above approximately 1.5 H/Pt, these NPs are transformed to a 3D cuboctahedral shape as a result of a weakening of the metal-support interaction by the adsorbed H, which is believed to accumulate at the NP/support interface and to contribute to NP/support bond breaking.
+A transformation from 2D to 3D shape would explain the increasing Pt-Pt coordination number with increasing H2 pressure seen in this study, and also the drop in Pt-O coordination number as bonds between metal and support are broken.
+It should be, however, noted in Figure 4(a) that the calculations in Ref.
+[6c] revealed an approximately constant cuboctahedral shape for the high H/Pt coverages used in our study, because their Pt{13} NPs have already undergone a shape transformation from biplanar to cuboctahedral shape.
+It is plausible that their smaller Pt13 NPs are more susceptible to shape transformation at lower H coverages because of their smaller size.
+Sintering could be another possible explanation for the increase in the Pt-Pt coordination number.
+Room-temperature Ostwald ripening has been reported for Pd nanoclusters upon exposure to hydrogen, which was explained by the formation of Pd hydride.^[17] Subsurface absorption of hydrogen would result in a decrease in Pt-Pt coordination numbers, which was not observed in this study.
+Therefore, room-temperature NP growth is not likely to occur in our samples, because they were also already preannealed in H_2 at much higher temperature (375 °C) without any evidence of sintering.^[14b] Although our results show no evidence for subsurface hydrogen, surface hydride species may still form on our NPs.
+However, Pt NPs are not known to form hydrides, but Hakamada et al.^[18] reported that nanoporous Pt could form hydride species under lattice strain.[18]
+In addition, theoretical studies predict the formation of Pt hydrides on nanoparticles at high H coverage.^[6c, 11b]